mattweidman/covid-mapper/README.md

 * Floating point numbers in expressions. - Matt
 * Show world map, and allow clicking on countries to zoom in. - Matt
 * Show time chart for currently selected region under the map.
-* For people who don't want to think of their own expressions, have a menu with some sample options.
+* For people who don't want to think of their own expressions, have a menu with some sample options. - Sahana
 * Let users change the minimum/maximum values of the legend.
 * Let users change map colors.
 * Zooming and dragging.